Back to Blogs

 Esports as a traditional sports substitute

 The looming threat posed by Covid-19 has put the professional sports industry in a lurch.
-With major sports events getting canceled, stadiums in the United States have been lying dormant ever since the pandemic started.
+With major sports events getting cancelled, stadiums in the United States have been lying dormant ever since the pandemic started.
 In response, sports competitions have swiftly moved to online entertainment arenas.
-According to research, the Novel Coronavirus pandemic will permanently increase the economic trajectory of eSports (MatthewBall).
+According to a research, the Novel Coronavirus pandemic will permanently increase the economic trajectory of eSports (MatthewBall).
 Beginning now, the segment will earn more revenue, funding, viewership and much better distribution.

 The pandemic has given the esports segment its much-required thrust, where in pre-Covid times the companies operating in this segment were continually stuck in a vicious cycle of underachieved revenue targets.
 Huge losses made it impossible for the companies to invest in the right direction of growth.
 According to WeForum, the Covid-19 pandemic might result in eSports being normalized, all thanks to the accidental adoption of esports by various leagues, broadcasters and athletes.
 For example, NBA 2K – a popular basketball game has planned to host its first ever “3-on-3” tournament, where individuals can compete online and win a prize money of $25,000.